sybila/biodivine-sketchbook/README.md

 To start using Sketchbook, choose the latest release, download binary for your operating system - you choose between `.app` and `.dmg` for macOS, `.AppImage`, `.deb` and `.rpm` for Linux, or `.exe` and `.msi` for Windows.
 If you need a different pre-built binary for a specific platform, let us know!

+> Note that on newer Linux distributions (Ubuntu 24 or Debian 13), some Tauri dependencies may not be supported by default.
+This does not affect the setup through `.AppImage` (as it bundles all dependencies inside).
+However, it may affect installation with the `.deb` package, where you need to first install `libwebkit2gtk-4.0`.
+See a solution for that at [this GitHub issue](https://github.com/tauri-apps/tauri/issues/9662#issuecomment-2604798408).
+This will be resolved once we switch to Tauri 2.

-> Note that the binaries are not signed with official developer certificates, so macOS and Windows will most likely require you to grant special permissions to run the app. **On newer versions of macOS, the message is that the app is "corrupted".
+> The binaries are not signed with official developer certificates, so macOS and Windows will most likely require you to grant special permissions to run the app. **On newer versions of macOS, the message is that the app is "corrupted".
 This is still the same issue regarding app certificates.
 You should run `xattr -c /path/to/biodivine-sketchbook.app` to ["enable" the app](https://discussions.apple.com/thread/253714860?sortBy=rank).**

 Alternatively, if you want to build the tool locally, the instructions are provided in the Development guide below.
 Note that the local build requires additional dependencies to be installed.